Why Is Giving Yourself Grace So Hard?

 I’ll admit that my goals coming into this were lofty.
 I didn’t take into account the emotional toll that would hit me when it came to what I had going on personally in addition to the world essentially being on fire.

 In any case, I’m very excited to get back into my daily writing habits like I did before the pandemic started.
-Writing and working out can be frustrating tasks at time, but for me they also give me peace.
+Writing and working out can be frustrating tasks at times, but for me, they also give me peace.

 I encourage people like myself to take some time to think about what brings you peace and to figure out how to make time for those things.

 For people who aren’t like me, but may have people in their life that tend to give themselves a hard time, why not check in on them?
 See if they’re willing to hop on a call or Facetime.
 Be a light for them, they may appreciate it more than you think.